 - Perform node-related actions

-If you select a module in the course tree, the selected node panel on the right allows you do certain things (click on the image to read more detail).
+If you select a module in the course tree, the selected node panel on the right allows you do certain things (click on the image to read in more detail).

 If you select an object in the course tree, the selected node panel on the right allows you do certain things (click on the image to read more detail).